César Garza

-César Garza Cantú (born 1 July 2005) is a Mexican professional footballer who plays as a midfielder for club Dundee, on loan from Liga MX club Monterrey and for the Mexico national under-20 team.
+César Garza Cantú (born 1 July 2005) is a Mexican professional footballer who plays as a midfielder for Liga MX club Monterrey and for the Mexico national under-20 team.

 Club career

 Monterrey

 Born in San Pedro Garza García in the Mexican state of Nuevo León, Garza joined Monterrey's Youth Academy in 2017 through the Rayados en la Mira program, starting with the U-13 category and progressing through the U-16, U-18, and U-23 teams.

-On 22 October 2023, Garza made his senior professional debut for the club in a 1–0 away win over UNAM, coming on the 75th minute for Jonathan González.
+On 22 October 2023, Garza made his senior professional debut for the club in a 1–0 away win over Pumas, coming on the 75th minute for Jonathan González.
 Garza would score his first goal for the club on 8 November, the third goal in Monterrey's 3–0 win against Santos Laguna.

 Following the end of the 2024 Apertura season in which the club finished as runners-up, Garza was linked to Scottish club Dundee which was due to their partnership with each other.
 Monterrey announced his departure on 21 December 2024.